 What is the refund policy for FutureDocs Abroad?

-Enrollment may be canceled for a full refund of tuition paid if a request is made in writing within 30 days of the first or full payment.
+Enrollment may be canceled for a full refund of tuition paid if a request is made in writing within 30 days of the first payment, regardless of whether that first payment is a full or partial payment.
 Refunds can take four to six weeks to process.
-Beyond 30 days of the first or full payment, tuition is non-refundable and non-transferable, including all deposits and payments paid and unless the Program is canceled by FutureDocs Abroad, no monies shall be refunded to the Student.
-FutureDocs Abroad strongly encourages families to purchase travel insurance to cover travel and tuition expenses in case of an unforeseen cancellation.
+Beyond 30 days after the first payment, tuition, including all deposits and payments paid, is non-refundable and non-transferable.
+Unless otherwise stated in the Terms and Conditions or if the program is canceled by FutureDocs Abroad, no money will be refunded to the student.
+We strongly encourage families to purchase travel insurance to cover travel and tuition expenses in case of an unforeseen cancellation.

 If students are taking any prescription medicines, they should pack enough for every day they are away from home (15 days), along with an additional three to four days’ supply.
 Students are required to keep all prescription medications in the original prescription bottles and to always carry those bottles in their carry-on luggage.
 Be sure to check TSA guidelines if the medicines are liquids.

 Do I need a passport?

 Yes.
 Students will need a passport valid through January 18, 2021 for entry into Poland.
 We strongly advise students to check or apply for their passport as soon as possible, as it can take four to six weeks to receive a new passport.
 Note: Passport fees are not included in the tuition.

 At this time, citizens of the U.S. do not require a visa to travel to Poland if they are staying for fewer than 90 days.
 However, visa requirements for travel to Europe may change in the future.
 FutureDocs Abroad will alert Students and parents of visa requirements should changes occur.

 Do I need to register with the U.S. Embassy?

 We will be notifying the local Embassy or Consulate about our students’ stay in the country.
 For reference, the U.S. Consulate General in Poland is located at: